Forget closing the sale! Just get the appointment

 How many prospects are enough?

 So how many prospects should I have in my pipeline to meet my target?
 Well, take your target and triple it.
 If it is 100M in deposits make it 300M and working with a closing ratio of 1:3, you arrive at the 100M you seek.
 Just like hips, numbers don’t lie.
-Because for most sellers, prospecting is equivalent to eating a frog, and because you must eat it to thrive, then do so and be done with it at the beginning of the day, or week or whatever regularity that feeds your pipeline with triple the number of people you need to present to, to meet your target.
+For most sellers, prospecting is equivalent to ‘eating a frog’.
+Now, because you must eat it to thrive, then do so and be done with it at the beginning of the day, or week or whatever regularity that feeds your pipeline with triple the number of people you need to present to, to meet your target.
 Like any other skill you’ll soon realize prospecting is an acquired taste.

 Dutifully prospecting is how you take charge of your sales success and feel progressive movement in your career.
 The rest is just details.